-Web Print (Driver-less printing via a web browser)
+Web Print (driver-less printing via a web browser)

 Web PrintWeb Print enables printing from user-owned devices without the need to install printer drivers and manage server authentication. is a driver-less printing service that allows users to print by uploading documents from a web browser.
 No client software or driver installation is required.
-Web Print provides a simple way to enable printing for laptop, wireless and anonymous users without the overhead of installing printer drivers and managing server authentication.

 Web Print is not available on direct print queues.
 To offer this service to your users, set up a server queue for this device/printer.